Graduate Assistant Fact Sheet

 - A graduate student on a ¾-time assistantship appointment normally registers for 6-8 credits per semester (3-4 per summer session) and is expected to provide teaching, research, or administrative assistance that, on average, consists of approximately 30 hours of assistantship activities a week.

-- The majority of graduate assistantships at Penn State (over 94% for Fall 2016) are ½-time appointments (i.e., 20 hrs. of assistantship activities, on average, per week).
+- The majority of graduate assistantships at Penn State (over 97% for academic year 2017-2018) were ½-time appointments (i.e., 20 hrs. of assistantship activities, on average, per week).
 The departments or programs awarding the assistantships provide the graduate assistant with the necessary training and mentorship to perform effectively and to render the assistantship a positive learning opportunity and important component of the educational experience.

 Penn State subsidizes health insurance (medical, dental and vision) for graduate assistants and full-time fellows and trainees.
 Health insurance is required for our international students.
-The Penn State Student Health Insurance Plan (SHIP), which is underwritten by Aetna Student Health, has the highest actuarial value for a medical plan allowed under the Patient Protection and Affordable Care Act (ACA), equivalent to a “Platinum” plan as defined by the ACA metallic tiers.
+The Penn State Student Health Insurance Plan (SHIP), which beginning this academic year (2017/18) is underwritten by United Healthcare Student Resources, has the highest actuarial value for a medical plan allowed under the Patient Protection and Affordable Care Act (ACA), equivalent to a “Platinum” plan as defined by the ACA metallic tiers.
 The SHIP provides robust coverage tailored to meet student needs through input by graduate student representatives to the Student Insurance Advisory Board (SIAB) and the Student Insurance Administrative Council (SIAC).
 The SHIP provides coverage for the entire academic year, including summer.
-In addition, most services at University Health Services (UP) and the MSHMC Fishburn Clinic (Hershey) are 100% covered, with deductibles waived.

 The University contributes 80% of the annual medical premium for graduate assistants, fellows and trainees, and 75-76% for dependent coverage.
-For 2016-17, the University contribution for graduate assistants on fall/spring appointments is $2,636.80 of the total annual premium cost of $3,296 for an individual plan, and $10,151.80 of the $13,184 premium to cover a family (a student plus spouse/domestic partner and 2 or more children).
+For 2017-18, the University contribution for graduate assistants on fall/spring appointments is $2,734 of the total annual premium cost of $3,418 for an individual plan, and $10,528 of the $13,672 premium to cover a family (a student plus spouse and 2 or more children).
 Beginning in 2015-16, Federal law required “premium parity”, with premiums for dependents required to be the same rate as for the individual student.
 This resulted in a modest increase in individual rates, but a significant decrease in rates for family coverage.

 The University also contributes 80% of the premium costs for Individual and 70% for Family plans for dental and vision insurance for graduate assistants (and typically for fellows and trainees, as well).